Kid-Friendly Solar STEM Projects!

 2 sheets of white paper

-1 plastic bag that will cover one of the cups
+1 plastic bag to cover one of the cups

-Let the cups sit for an hour and each make a prediction on which cup will heat up the fastest and why.
+Let the cups sit for an hour.
+Ask everyone to predict which cup will heat up fastest and why.

-Once the hour is up measure the temperature of each cup and see the results!
+Once the hour is up, measure the temperature of the water in each cup and see the results!